mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/hsd-cli.md

 # hsd-cli
-> The command line REST tool for the Handshake blockchain.
+> The command-line REST tool for the Handshake blockchain.
 > More information: <https://handshake.org>.

 - Retrieve information about the current server